wildstar84/fauxdacious/contrib/win32/installer/README.txt

 Fauxdacious is free and open source software.
 By installing Fauxdacious, you agree to be bound by various licenses governing its use and redistribution.

-Build date: 07 January, 2021
+Build date: 05 February, 2022

 LICENSE

-Copyright (C) 2001-2021 Jim Turner, Audacious developers and others
+Copyright (C) 2001-2022 Jim Turner, Audacious developers and others

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: